Printmaking Coordinator: Professor Kimberly Anderson Ritchie

 - Do Not use solvents for general clean-up.
-Mineral oil or baby oil is more than adequate to clean up any oil based ink or paint.
-Follow with soap and water wash up.
+Vegetable oil or baby oil is the safest way to clean plates, inking slabs, brayers, etc. Follow with soap and water wash up.

 - When using solvents, always use exhaust fans located above the long countertop.
 The switch is located above the eyewash station outside the acid room.
-If at all possible, use solvents on countertop near these fans.
+Only use solvents on countertop near the ventilation area.

-- All solvents should be stored in the vented yellow cabinet near the stairwell door.
+- All solvents should be stored in the vented yellow cabinet near the stairwell door; cabinet is kept locked.

 - Wear gloves when handling and suing solvents.

-- Always wear an apron in the acid room.
+- Always wear rubber gloves, eye protection, and apron when in the acid room.

 - If you get acid on any part of you or your clothing, flush immediately with plenty or water.
 Seek first aid if necessary.